 Networking and collaboration

 For young startups, initial growth is largely dependent on the ability to find clients and gain new contacts.
 It’s not that easy to accomplish this while sitting at home or in a coffee shop, roaming through random LinkedIn profiles.
-And in this context, there aren’t many better places than coworking spaces to meet new people that can be of help.
+And in this context, there aren’t many better places than coworking spaces to meet new people who can help.

-They could be very convenient if you want to connect with the talented and enthusiastic people from the same industry.
-These people can introduce you to possible future clients and investors.
+Coworking can prove to be very convenient if you want to connect with talented and enthusiastic people from the same industry.
+These people can then introduce you to potential clients and even investors.
 And if you find another company in your coworking office whose employees’ knowledge and work ethics you really admire, you could even suggest working on a new project together.
 An exchange of fresh and original ideas from two different organizations can have very exciting results.

-Finally, you can even find freelancers with skills that your startup needs, whether short-term or on the long run.
+Finally, you can even find freelancers with skills that your startup needs, whether short or long term.
 For instance, you can find a web designer to help you with visuals for your business’ social media or a quality developer that could build and maintain your website.

 Learning from others